-According to the clinical course, the lab examinations and imaging methods we consider the most likely cause of hyperandrogenism during the patient's pregnancy to be pregnancy luteoma.
-Although there occurred spontaneous rectification of all finds, there remains the risk of a reccurrence of hyperandrogenism in a later pregnancy and the possible risk of virilization of the female fetus that could lead to lifelong stigmatisation of the hitherto unborn girl.
+According to the clinical course, the lab examinations and methods of depiction we consider the most likely cause of hyperandrogenism during the patient's pregnancy to be pregnancy luteoma.
+Although there occurred spontaneous rectification of all finds, there remains the risk of a reoccurrence of hyperandrogenism in a later pregnancy and the possible risk of virilization of the female fetus that could lead to lifelong stigmatisation of the hitherto unborn girl.